7 April 2017Hotel Casa, Eerste Ringdijkstraat 4, Amsterdam

-On April 8th the 6th edition of Awesome IT, themed 'The Civilization of Bytes', will take place in Amsterdam.
+On the 7th of April 2017, the 7th edition of Awesome IT, 'Peculiar Professions', will be held in Amsterdam.

 Click on a name on the left for more information about a speaker

 Sanjay Rawat, PhD

 Sanjay Rawat is a Postdoc Researcher in System and Network Security group at VU, Amsterdam, led by Prof. Herbert Bos.
 He also collaborate with Dr. Cristiano Giuffrida.
 He obtained a Phd in information security with specialization in intrusion detection system in 2005.
 Since then, he has taken research positions at various national and international organizations- Intoto (now FreeScale), India; Trento Uni, Italy; Verimag, Grenoble, France.
 He has published in top security venues, like NDSS, S&P, ESORICS etc. His main interests include Static & Dynamic Security Program Analysis, Intelligent fuzzing using evolutionary algorithms, Vulnerability analysis, Intrusion detection/prevention systems, Machine learning and data mining in security.

 Talk: Fuzzing: The Art and Science of Bug Finding